 Often when people get subpoenaed or a company gets notice of an investigation, they think the sky is falling, which is understandable.
 I have the ability to give them sufficient comfort so that they open up to me and allow me to help them get through the process with as little pain as possible.
 It gives me great satisfaction to apply my experience and approach to counsel them in a way that lets them breathe easier and not obsess about that investigation every minute of every day for the months it takes to conclude.
 They can sleep at night, run their businesses, and continue to be productive.
 My clients’ well-being means the world to me.

 Dan Plunkett advises clients facing challenging issues and regulatory scrutiny.
 As Co-Chair of the firm’s Government and Internal Investigations team, Dan helps financial services companies and other clients embroiled in ethics charges, criminal proceedings, and regulatory proceedings.
 Dan has prepared and represented witnesses in proceedings before Congress and regulatory agencies.
-As a litigator, he represents clients in False Claims Act cases and defends companies and institutions in consumer finance matters and class actions.
-Additionally, Dan advises multiple lenders/syndicators in tax credit litigation, including partnership disputes and removals.
+As a litigator, he represents clients in often-complex matters, including False Claims Act cases, and defends companies and institutions in consumer finance matters and class actions.

 With many years of experience in investigations, Dan understands the importance of approaching each case without preconceived ideas.
 Although he dives into each matter with a strong base of knowledge and the ability to ask questions that allow him to obtain and assimilate key facts, he always exercises care to let the client’s circumstances shape the response to the investigation.